igormcoelho/cycles/README.md

 # cycles
 Data Structures in C++ with cycles.

-This project proposes a new kind of pointer currently called `cycles_ptr`, that represents a "pointer to relations between objects".
-These objects belong to a "pool", currently called `cycles_ctx`.
+This project proposes a new kind of pointer currently called `relation_ptr`, that represents a "pointer to relations between objects".
+These objects belong to a "pool", currently called `forest_ctx`.

 **General recommendation:** as with gcpp project, this smart pointer type should be used only when `std::unique_ptr` and `std::shared_ptr` do not work, specially with cyclic structures.
 So, this is expected to be innefficient, but it is meant to be easy to use and leak-free.